smnorris/fwapg/db/README.md

 `schema.sql` is a `pg_dump` snapshot of the full database.
 This is the authoritative definition for fresh installs.
 It is **not** auto-updated by migrations — it must be manually regenerated when significant structural changes accumulate.
-When this has occureed, regenerate `schema.sql` from a clean, fully-loaded database.
+When this has occured, regenerate `schema.sql` from a clean, fully-loaded database.

 **Recommended workflow:**